 - Make a list of experiences you’ve had that demonstrate your ability to do the job you’re applying for.

 - Be ready to discuss your transferable skills, especially if you’re applying for a job where your previous experiences are not directly related.
-You can refer to our list of transferable skills by major.

 3. Prepare your Answers.

 - Review the “STAR” method for answering behavioral interview questions.
 Follow the formula below.